-To ensure that we are selling the purest possible Tuna, we select young Albacore that weigh up to 12 lbs.
+To ensure that we are selling the purest possible tuna, we select young albacore that weigh up to 14 lbs.

-As a result, the average level of mercury in our Albacore (0.08 parts per million) is lower than in standard canned “light” Tuna (0.12 ppm), and four times lower than the average level in standard fresh or canned Albacore (0.34 ppm).
+As a result, the average level of mercury in our albacore (0.25 parts per million) is lower than the average level in standard fresh or canned Albacore (0.34 ppm).

-Recent research indicates that benefits of the omega-3s in oily fish like Tuna outweigh any risks from mercury, even when it comes to mothers and children (See “More-Fish-for-Moms Report Affirmed in Europe,” “Mercury-Fighting Mineral in Fish Overlooked in Heated Debate,” and “Fight Over Mercury Risks Muddied by Bad Science”).
+Recent research indicates that benefits of the omega-3s in oily fish like tuna outweigh any risks from mercury, even when it comes to mothers and children.

-Nonetheless, we err on the side of caution by selecting the purest seafood possible:
+Nonetheless, we err on the side of caution by selecting the purest seafood possible, naturally low in mercury:

-- Our wild Pacific Spot Prawns, Alaskan King Crab, and Alaskan Weathervane Scallops are naturally low in mercury.
+- Wild Pacific Spot Prawns, Alaskan King Crab, Sea Scallops, Calamari, and our eco-grown Mussels, Oysters, and Clams are naturally low in mercury.

-- We select only young, small North Pacific Albacore Tuna and Alaskan Halibut, which contain much less mercury than older, larger members of these species.
+- We select only young, small troll-caught North Pacific Albacore Tuna and Alaskan Halibut, which contain significantly less mercury than older, larger members of these species.

 Competent government or independent bodies certify that each of these species is sustainably harvested.